Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 ---

 #### GET `/api/books/{bookId}`
-Get detailed information about a specific book.
+Get detailed information about a specific book by its BookID.

 **Response:**
 ```json